ut-amrl/SocialGym2/docs_src/_build/html/_sources/installation/installation.md.txt

 python3 config_runner/run.py -c 1_31_23/door/sacadrl.json
 ```

-This should open an RVIS window (looks like a 2D grid with options on the side-panels).
-It may CLOSE and re-open MANY
-times.
-This is because of a known bug where ROS hangs on some dependency unnecessarily (we are trying to fix this).

-The way our code gets around it is by restarting the docker container if it fails to start running after so many
-seconds.

 ---

 **NOTE**: If you do NOT see windows, there's a problem with the docker file.